byemaxx/MetaX/Docs/MetaX_Cookbook.md

 - **Add items to Top List:** Select the top items to plot using a statistical method.

-  - Clicking <u>filter with threshold</u> filters by the adjusted p-value of ANOVA and T-TEST, and by the adjusted p-value and Log2FC of DESeq2 results (configured on the corresponding page).
+  - Clicking <u>filter with threshold</u> filters by the adjusted p-value of ANOVA and T-TEST, and by the adjusted p-value and Log2FC of differential expression results from DESeq2 or Limma (configured on the corresponding page).

   <img src="./MetaX_Cookbook.assets/add_top_list.png" alt="add_top_list"  />